 There is a considerable monetary and human resource cost required for the creation and ongoing administration of a nonprofit organization.
-Resources committed to administration are resources diverted away from vital mission activities.
+Resources committed to administration are resources diverted from vital mission activities.
 It is therefore in the best interest of the charitable sector and those contemplating the startup of a new nonprofit to consider all available options for bringing their philanthropic vision to life.

-As of 2007 there were approximately 1.1 million charitable nonprofits recognized under Internal Revenue Code Section 501(c)(3) -approximately 1 charity for every 300 Americans.
 A fundamental difference between a private for-profit entity and a nonprofit is a public expectation of shared governance and public accountability.
 Much of a founder's control over the organization present during the startup phase will need to be quickly passed on to an independent board of directors if the nonprofit is to attract broad public support and achieve best practices of governance and accountability.

 There is a wide range of circumstances that make formation of a new nonprofit entity the best choice, but it should not be assumed that every philanthropic vision requires a new organization.
-As most successful nonprofit leaders will attest, the nonprofit sector has the potential to accomplish more as a whole through the potential synergies afforded by partnership or collaboration.
+As successful nonprofit leaders will attest, the nonprofit sector has the potential to accomplish more as a whole through the potential synergies afforded by partnership or collaboration.